Maimonides Park: Naming rights

 The park's original name was part of a naming rights deal with KeySpan Energy, a utility company whose primary holding is the former Brooklyn Union Gas, until 2020.
 However, in 2007, KeySpan was acquired by United Kingdom-based National Grid plc, which retired the KeySpan name.
 On January 29, 2010, the Cyclones announced that they had ended the deal with National Grid because the KeySpan name no longer existed.
 On February 4, 2010, it was announced that the Municipal Credit Union, the city's largest credit union, signed an agreement for the ballpark to be called MCU Park in an eleven-year naming rights deal.

 In 2021, MCU did not renew the naming rights deal.
 Maimonides Medical Center became the new sponsor.

-Policies

-Maimonides Park prohibits fans from bringing outside food into the stadium, a policy in every minor league stadium, but not in effect at Citi Field and Yankee Stadium (as they are major league).